altsam/create_personal_wallet/LEARN.md

 Similarly, for `importWallet.go`
 ```
 Use:   "importWallet",
-Short: "Imports and existing wallet",
+Short: "Imports an existing wallet",
-Long: "Imports and existing wallet from a given private key.",
+Long: "Imports an existing wallet from a given private key.",
 ```

 For `requestAirdrop.go`